munificent/magpie/doc/site/markdown/program-structure.markdown

     true==false
     count=3

-Each line here is actually a single identifier with no operator calls.
-The solution is make sure to separate names with spaces.
-Many would agree that that's good style anyway.
+Each line here is actually a single identifier.
+The solution is to make sure to separate names with spaces, like `a + b`.

-<p class="future">Note that the syntax highlighting is actually wrong in these examples here.
+<p class="future">Note that the syntax highlighting is actually wrong in the examples here.
 Sorry.
 If you've got skill at hacking Pygments lexers, feel free to lend a hand.</p>

 ## Newlines